Hi-Angel/notes-backup/udev.md

 # Misc

-Rules like `KERNEL` or `SUBSYSTEM` needs to be filled according to the output of `udevadm info --attribute-walk /dev/mydev`.
+* Rules like `KERNEL` or `SUBSYSTEM` needs to be filled according to the output of `udevadm info --attribute-walk /dev/mydev`.
 That usually not a full path like you can see in e.g. `udevadm monitor` output.
+* udev sets various free-form properties on devices to be later used by applications.
+E.g. it may set `UDISKS_IGNORE` variable which indicates a suggestion for file-browsers to hide the disk.
+The variables can be seen with `udevadm info /dev/sdX`

 # Debugging